Population-Transcriptomics/C1-CAGE-preview/tutorial.md

-paired" reads using the "level1" command of the [PromoterPipeline] (http://genome.gsc.riken.jp/plessy-20150516/PromoterPipeline_20150516.tar.gz) version 2015.02.12 or greater (for UMI support), after filtering out CAGEscan reads with the flag 0x40.
+paired" reads using the "level1" command of the [PromoterPipeline] (http://genome.gsc.riken.jp/plessy-20150516/PromoterPipeline_20150516.tar.gz) version 2015.02.12 or greater (for UMI support), after filtering out CAGEscan reads with the flag `0x40`.
 Reads that have both the same TSS and UMI count for one transcript.
-This data has single nucleotide resolution, and is converted in to a promoter expression table with the "level2" command of the PromoterPipeline, by distance based clustering with a default distance of 20 between TSS. :

     python ./PromoterPipeline_20150516/level1.py -o level1/mylevel1file.l1.osc.gz -f 0x40 --fingerprint sam_sort/100_S100_L001.bam

+This data has single nucleotide resolution, and can be converted in to a promoter expression table with the "level2" command of the PromoterPipeline, by distance based clustering with a default distance of 20 between TSS.

 References/Notes
 ----------------